gopheracademy/gopheracademy-web/content/advent-2017/go-1.10.md

 #### Environment variables

-` GOROOT ` will also now be inferred from the location of the ` go ` tool binary by default.
-This means that, as of Go 1.10+, you'll be able to have multiple Go versions as of Go installed side by side and you won't need to fiddle around with the ` GOROOT ` environment variable
+Since Go 1.9,` GOROOT ` is inferred from the location of the ` go ` tool binary by default.
+However, if your application relied on that value at runtime via ` runtime.GOROOT() ` there was a bug which prevented it have the correct location.
+As of Go 1.10+ this bug was fixed and you can now use it as expected [CL 61310](https://golang.org/cl/61310)
-[CL 61310](https://golang.org/cl/61310)

 A couple of new environment variables were added to the ` go ` command.